espkz/musaic-branch/README.md

 Solo or Collaborative:
 Musaic allows users to choose between creating a playlist on their own or with their friends.
 Please refer to the Dashboard section for more information.

-Note: the collaborative feature of Musaic is currently unavailable
+Note: the collaborative feature of Musaic is **in beta** and may not work as intended.

 ![Alt text](img/get_started.png)